-Campbeltown Airport: Formerly RAF Machrihanish (RNAS Machrihanish), is located near the village.
-The former airbase has been taken over by the especially-formed Machrihanish Airbase Community Company.
+Campbeltown Airport: Formerly RAF Machrihanish (Originally RNAS Machrihanish, HMS Landrail), is located near the village.
+The former airbase is now community owned and run by the especially-formed Machrihanish Airbase Community Company.

 The Machrihanish Coalfield (Argyll Colliery) was one of Britain’s smallest coalfields and produced low grade coal mainly used to supply the many Whisky Distilleries in Campbeltown, once the self proclaimed ‘Whisky Capital of the World’.

 Machrihanish and the surrounding area was often an inspiration for renowned local marine and landscape painter William McTaggart, who was born at Aros Farm, Nr Machrihanish.

 Reginald Aubrey Fessenden made history with the first ever cross Atlantic voice transmission here at Machrihanish.
 He built a radio transmitting station with a 400-foot (120 m) high mast here in 1905 to transmit using Wireless Telegraphy to his other station at Brant Rock in Massachusetts, USA.